 As some of you may already know, Ontario Tech is a certified Bee City Campus!
 This means that we provide a safe space for pollinators by planting flowers and raising awareness about the bee population around us.

 Did you know wildflower honey is produced right here on campus on our university farm lands?
 Plus, all proceeds support the operation and growth of the university's Pollinator Project for years to come—how cool is that?

-Ontario Tech’s locally produced honey can be purchased at the university's north campus location in Shop SIRC and at the bookstore.
+Ontario Tech’s locally produced honey can be purchased online or at the university's north campus location in Shop SIRC and at the bookstore.

-In this post, I will be showing how every student can incorporate honey into their daily lives, diets and routines.
+In this post, I will show you how you can incorporate honey into your daily life, diet and routines.

-This practice will help the university in creating, retaining, and maintaining not just a sustainable campus, but a safe and healthy environment for both students and our lovely bees.
+This practice will help the university in creating, retaining, and maintaining a sustainable, safe and healthy environment for our students and lovely bees.

 Disclaimer: Please disregard these tips if you are allergic to honey or bees! 🐝

 1. Sugar substitute

 Honey can be a great alternative to granulated white sugar.
 You can add it to a cup of tea, pancakes, oatmeal and more.
 You can even swap sugar with honey in a lot of baked goods!
 Honey contains antioxidants, minerals, vitamins and other agents that promote your health, and can even be used to heal your wounds.